 There is very little good information about Medellin nightlife in Colombia.
 Many articles speak about the same boring bars and clubs.

 Since 2015, I have been a regular visitor to this city.
-So I decided to create this awesome Medellin nightlife guide so that you don’t have to spend hours of research on the internet
+So I decided to create this excellent Medellin nightlife guide so that you don’t have to spend hours of research on the internet

-Where are the best areas to party in Medellin
+the best areas to party in Medellin

 According to what you’re looking for, you shouldn’t head to the same party spots in Medellin.